A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Proof of Theorem and

-As we assumed that the dimension of $U$ is at least 1 and that $H$ is minimal we deduce a contradiction from the inequality (\ref{ineq}) in Theorem \ref{Bertrand}.
-Thus $U$ has to be contained in a proper universal extension of $\mathcal{G}$. \end{proof}
+As we assumed that the dimension of $U$ is at least 1 and that $H$ is minimal we deduce a contradiction from the inequality \eqref{ineq}.
+Thus $U$ has to be contained in a proper universal subextension of $\E(A)$. \end{proof} \begin{proof}[\it{Proof of Theorem \ref{additiveextensions}}] It follows from the universal property of $\E(A)$ that there exists a group homomorphism $\gamma_2:\E(A) \rightarrow G$ as in (\ref{diagram}).
+Since the co-kernel of $\gamma_2$ is a vector group and $G$ is anti-affine $\gamma_2$ is surjective.
+The variety $V^{\gamma_2} = \gamma^{-1}(V)$ has dimension $\dim V + g - l \leq g$ and so the intersection of $V^{\gamma_2}$ with $C$ is contained in a union of translates of universal subextensions of $\E(A)$.
+The image of these translates by $\gamma_2$ are translates of additive extensions of proper abelian subvarieties of $A$ contained in $G$ and cover the intersection $V\cap C_G$. \end{proof}